tacman/multi-tenancy-bundle/README.md

         {
           $request = $event->getRequest();

-          // call the checkCurrentTenant function to detect the domain changes and switch to the tenant specific database.
+          // call the checkCurrentTenant function to detect the domain changes and switch to the tenant's specific database.
           $this->tenantService->checkCurrentTenant($request);
         }
     }